ClickHouse/clickhouse-docs/knowledgebase/mapping-of-system-metrics-to-prometheus-metrics.md

 ---
 title: Mapping of metrics used in system.dashboards to Prometheus metrics in system.custom_metrics
-description: “Mapping of metrics used in system.dashboards to Prometheus metrics in system.custom_metrics“
+description: "Mapping of metrics used in system.dashboards to Prometheus metrics in system.custom_metrics"
 date: 2024-07-23
 ---